-- PEN 484(f) – This violation is prosecuted as a forgery.
+- PC 484(f) – This violation is prosecuted as a forgery.
 Forgery, just like grand theft, is a wobbler in California.
 As a misdemeanor, the maximum county jail time is one year.
-If convicted on felony charges, you may face a county jail sentence not exceeding three years.
+If convicted on felony charges, you may face a prison sentence of up to three years.

-- PEN 484(g) – This offense is prosecuted as petty theft or grand theft.
-Grand theft, as earlier stated, is a wobbler whose maximum felony jail sentence lasts not over three years.
-On the other hand, a petty theft charge is a misdemeanor that carries a maximum county jail sentence of a year.
+- PC 484(g) – This offense is prosecuted as petty theft or grand theft.
+Grand theft, as earlier stated, is a wobbler whose maximum felony jail sentence lasts a maximum of three years.
+On the other hand, a petty theft charge is a misdemeanor that carries a maximum county jail sentence of one year.

-- PEN 484(h) – This violation is also charged as petty theft or grand theft.
-If convicted on any of the charges, the penalties are as found under PEN 484h.
+- PC 484(h) – This violation is also charged as petty theft or grand theft.
+If convicted on any of the charges, the penalties are as found under PC 484(h).

 - PEN 484(i) – This offense is also a wobbler.
-If found guilty on felony charges, the harshest penalty is county jail time for three years.
+If found guilty on felony charges, the harshest penalty is prison time for up to three years.